 A wide range of stakeholders including the private sector, foundations, and many international NGOs are increasingly and collectively focused on addressing the effects of climate change in the developing world.
 Together – along with institutions like the World Bank – they are partnering with local, regional, and national governments to build resilient communities and foster sustainable economic growth.
 Examples include:

 - Over 50 global business leaders – representing companies that generated more than $1.3 trillion in revenue in 2017 – released a statement in 2018 pledging their ongoing commitment to tackling climate change calling it a “major threat to our environment, societies and economy, endangering our well-being and prosperity.”

 - Hundreds of NGOs are engaged in public-private partnerships to combat the disproportionate impact of climate change on the world’s most vulnerable.
-This includes groups like CARE, which, as an example, has highlighted the impact of climate change on smallholder farmers – nearly of half of whom are women – and worked to change laws that limit women’s ownership of land and property that can prevent them from being able to feed their families in the face of more frequent droughts.
+This includes groups like CARE, which, as an example, has highlighted the impact of climate change on smallholder farmers – nearly half of whom are women – and worked to change laws that limit women’s ownership of land and property that can prevent them from being able to feed their families in the face of more frequent droughts.

 - The Bill and Melinda Gates Foundation provides grants to address the impacts and effects of climate change.
 This includes efforts to improve agricultural productivity in the face of extreme droughts and flooding, such as the Seed Systems and Varietal Improvement (SSAVI) which helps smallholder farmers to diversify their crop varieties and create more sustainable agricultural ecosystems.

-- The Rockefeller Foundation recently launched a new Climate and Resilience initiative to focus on market-changing opportunities that increase climate and resilience capital flows, building on the work on the 100 Resilient Cities initiative of which half of the cities are in the developing world.
+- The Rockefeller Foundation recently launched a new Climate and Resilience initiative to focus on market-changing opportunities that increase climate and resilience capital flows, building on the work of the 100 Resilient Cities initiative of which half of the cities are in the developing world.

 Download the PDF